-Tyler Wagner discovers his purpose and passion in Infectious Disease research at UofSCPosted on: October 12, 2017
+Discovering my purpose and passion in Infectious Disease research at UofSCPosted on: October 12, 2017

 Infectious Disease (ID).
 It’s a broad term that embodies a certain level of apprehension.
 Are we talking about the much-publicized Ebola and Zika viruses, or the more familiar measles, HIV/AIDS, and pneumonia?
 In truth, infectious disease includes the conditions listed above, and over 200 additional diseases.
 As expected, these diseases vary in severity and incidence depending on location, the production and availability of vaccinations, and treatment options.
 In the United States, the two biggest infectious diseases in terms of death per year are pneumonia and the flu, as they are responsible for approximately 40 percent of all ID deaths over the past three decades.